weitianxin/MACR/README.md

 # MACR
-This is an implemention for our SIGKDD 2021 paper
+This is an implemention for our SIGKDD 2021 paper based on tensorflow

 [Model-Agnostic Counterfactual Reasoning for Eliminating Popularity Bias in Recommender System](https://arxiv.org/abs/2010.15363)

-by Tianxin Wei, Fuli Feng, Jiawei Chen, Ziwei Wu, Jinfeng Yi and Xiangnan He based on tensorflow.
+by Tianxin Wei, Fuli Feng, Jiawei Chen, Ziwei Wu, Jinfeng Yi and Xiangnan He.
 # Introduction
 MACR is a general popularity debias framework based on causal inference and counterfactual reasoning.
 # Requirements